rgammans/MysteryMachine/README.rst

 to build you own source distribution and install from that.

-Unfortuantely virtualenv changes it defaults in 1.7 so you will need my paver 1.1.0 or greater if you wish to build and installer that works with it.
+Unfortunately virtualenv changes it defaults in 1.7 so you will need my paver 1.1.0 or greater if you wish to build and installer that works with it.
 Again a custom patched version of paver can be found in my github account.

-You will also find it useful to install wxPython and mercurial (at least 1.9) seperately .
-Similiary bpython is recommended for cli affiondadios on platforms which support it.
+You will also find it useful to install wxPython and mercurial (at least 1.9) separately .
+Similarly bpython is recommended for cli aficionados on platforms which support it.